|

 A woman picking oranges in the middle of an orchard

-In Harvey you can pick oranges, try the delicious orange juice or climb up the ‘Big Orange’.
+In Harvey, you can pick oranges, try the delicious orange juice or climb up the ‘Big Orange’ to look over the vibrant orchards with a dollar coin donation.
 Donnybrook produces delicious apples and stone fruit which can be picked from the orchards and Manjimup has all manner of fruit you can pick, including ruby red cherries.

 #5